 Notice that in the background there is light; the sun is rising giving new life and new hope.
 Although there is pain, there is also the possibility of a fresh start.

 In the case of physical death, this of course symbolizes life after death: resurrection or reincarnation, depending on your belief.
 Eternal life is shown.

 Knowledge of this reduces the fear of this card in a reading, and death in real life.
 Of course, it’s still painful, especially for those who remain, and when one you love dies there are no words to ease the pain.
 But I always think that this card, despite the pain of transition, is one of hope of a new life.

 I was once given a tarot reading by a Brazilian friend who took the death card out before shuffling the pack.
-I always thought this was unnecessary.
-The card seldom indicates physical death.
+Unnecessary because the card seldom indicates physical death.

-Finally, an important point.
-No one knows the future.
-As the Mariner, the last of an ancient species, says in Blue Prometheus: “The future is indicated not predetermined.”
+Of course, the future isn't set in stone.
+As the Mariner, an ancient alien magician, says in Blue Prometheus: “The future is indicated not predetermined.”